Doctorate in Clinical Psychology

 Dr Gareth Morgan - Lecturer

-Ms Aphrodite Papailiadi - Course Secretary (Academic)
+Ms Aphrodite Papailiadi - Course Administrator (currently on maternity leave)

 Dr Helen Reader - Clinical Tutor

-Dr Noelle Robertson - Course Director
+Prof Noelle Robertson - Course Director

 Dr Alice Welham - Lecturer

 Most academic staff are employed full-time by the University.
 The majority of clinical tutor staff also hold clinical posts and work part-time for the course.
 More information about the staff involved with the course can be found on the School of Psychology website.

 Please note that all the above information was correct at the time of going to press.
 Any major changes to this information will be communicated to our applicants as required.